Detecting and Eliminating Quantum Noise of Quantum Measurements: Introduction

 \section{Introduction}

-Quantum computers hold great promise for a variety of scientific and industrial applications.
-However, the current noisy intermediate-scale quantum (NISQ) computers~\cite{preskill2018quantum} introduce significant errors that must be dealt with before performing any practically valuable tasks.
-Such errors occur either due to unwanted interactions of qubits with the environment or the physical imperfections of qubit initializations, quantum gates, and measurements~\cite{kandala2017hardware,arute2019quantum,google2020hartree,chen2021exponential}.
+Quantum computers offer significant potential across scientific and industrial domains.
+However, the current noisy intermediate-scale quantum (NISQ) computers~\cite{preskill2018quantum} introduce notable errors, necessitating their mitigation prior to engaging in practically valuable endeavors.
+These errors emerge from either undesired qubit-environment interactions or the physical imperfections inherent in qubit initializations, quantum gates, and measurements~\cite{kandala2017hardware,arute2019quantum,google2020hartree,chen2021exponential}.
 Typically, errors in a quantum computer are categorized into quantum gate errors and measurement errors.
-For the former, various quantum error mitigation techniques have been proposed to mitigate the damages caused by errors on near-term quantum devices~\cite{temme2017error,endo2018practical,li2017efficient,mcclean2017hybrid,McClean2020Decoding,mcardle2019error,bonet2018low,he2020resource,giurgica2020digital,kandala2019error,endo2021hybrid,sun2021mitigating,czarnik2020error,takagi2021optimal,jiang2021physical,wang2021mitigating}.
+For the former, various quantum error mitigation techniques have been proposed to mitigate the damages caused by errors on near-term quantum devices ~\cite{temme2017error,endo2018practical,li2017efficient,mcclean2017hybrid,McClean2020Decoding,mcardle2019error,bonet2018low,he2020resource,giurgica2020digital,kandala2019error,endo2021hybrid,sun2021mitigating,czarnik2021error,takagi2021optimal,jiang2021physical,wang2023mitigating}.
 For the latter, most experiments work with the assumption that measurement errors in quantum devices are well understood in terms of \emph{classical noise} models~\cite{chow2012universal,geller2020rigorous,geller2021conditionally}.
 Specifically, an $n$-qubit noisy measurement device can be characterized by a noise matrix of size $2^n\times 2^n$.
 The element in the $\bm{x}$-th row and $\bm{y}$-th column of the matrix is the probability of obtaining an outcome $\bm{x}$ provided that the true outcome is $\bm{y}$.
-If one has access to this stochastic matrix, it is straightforward to classically reverse the noise effects simply by multiplying the probability vector obtained from measurement statistics by this matrix's inversion or its approximations, known as the measurement error mitigation~\cite{chen2019detector,tannu2019mitigating,nachman2019unfolding,maciejewski2020mitigation,hicks2021readout,bravyi2020mitigating,murali2020software,kwon2020hybrid,funcke2020measurement,zheng2020bayesian,maciejewski2021modeling,barron2020measurement,wang2021mitigating}.
+If one has access to this stochastic matrix, it is straightforward to classically reverse the noise effects simply by multiplying the probability vector obtained from measurement statistics by this matrix's inversion or its approximations, known as the measurement error mitigation~\cite{chen2019detector,tannu2019mitigating,nachman2020unfolding,maciejewski2020mitigation,hicks2021readout,bravyi2021mitigating,murali2020software,kwon2020hybrid,funcke2022measurement,zheng2023bayesian,maciejewski2021modeling,barron2020measurement,wang2023mitigating}.